 We got word of two bison kills in Hayden Valley both in the Yellowstone River a few miles apart.
-Most of the summer we didn’t have much luck seeing stuff in Hayden Valley but decided this might be our best opportunity.
+For most of the summer, we didn’t have much luck seeing stuff in Hayden Valley but decided this might be our best opportunity.
 We were right.
 Arriving just as it was getting light we drove to the area we knew had a bison laying in the middle of the river.
 We heard that there were two bears fighting over this kill.
-When we got there the Park Service had cones, tape and signs up saying no stopping or walking in the area.
-Driving back and forth hoping to get a glimpse of something on this kill we decided to go check out the other on.
+When we got there the Park Service had cones, tape, and signs up saying no stopping or walking in the area.
+Driving back and forth hoping to get a glimpse of something on this kill we decided to go check out the other one.

 5. Lone Star Geyser Eruption

 Some friends of ours told us about Lone Star Geyser.
-It’s a short 2.5 mile each way hike on an old service road to this geyser.
+It’s a short 2.5-mile each-way hike on an old service road to this geyser.
 Lone Star Geyser erupts approximately every 3 hours or so from what we heard.
-Arriving at the trailhead at about 6am there were only a few cars in the parking lot.
+Arriving at the trailhead at about 6 am there were only a few cars in the parking lot.
 Not knowing what time the geyser may go off we set out on the hike.
 It’s an easy fairly flat hike along a stream.
-As we arrived to the geyser cone we could see that we had the place all to ourselves, guess the other cars were hikers hiking in the back country.
+As we arrived at the geyser cone we could see that we had the place all to ourselves, guess the other cars were hikers hiking in the backcountry.
 Two minutes after we got to the geyser it started erupting.
 It was really cool to see.
-It erupted for about five minutes and shot into the are 30-40 feet.
+It erupted for about five minutes and shot into the air 30-40 feet.
 Come to find out we caught a minor eruption.
 Supposedly about 20 minutes later a major eruption goes off lasting 20+ minutes and shooting much higher.
 Guess we’ll have to try again next year.

 6. The Ruts

 The Bison and Elk Ruts are an amazing time of year.
 It is so fascinating to see these animals in their mating rituals.
-The bull bison picking their girl out and keeping her separated from everyone else.
+The bull bison picked their girl out and kept her separated from everyone else.
 Wandering around not letting any other males nearby.
 Their tongues out and their grunts make for a hilarious scene.

 7. Swimming Lessons

 One afternoon we were driving through Lamar Valley toward the East Entrance.
-As we drove by the Lamar River we noticed a small heard of bison cows taking their red dog babies across the river.
-The swift water taking each calf down river as the mother stood on the opposite side encouraging them to swim across.
-It was sort of nerve wracking to watch as the calves struggled to make it across the river.
+As we drove by the Lamar River we noticed a small herd of bison cows taking their red dog babies across the river.
+The swift water took each calf down the river as the mother stood on the opposite side encouraging them to swim across.
+It was sort of nerve-wracking to watch as the calves struggled to make it across the river.
 But one by one they all made it.

 8. Baby Bears